 It is dark, and a bit of light seeps in from outside: soft and yellowish.
 Everything is wrapped, gently, in shadows.
-My eyes do not recognize the furniture nor the space but my memory does, so I translate the memory of my vision as sight.
+My eyes do not recognize the furniture nor the space.
+But my memory does.
+So I translate the memory of my eyes as sight.
 Yet I distrust, a little, all that I had fully accepted to be true in the daylight.
 When all seemed clear, I arrogantly believed that, that which is visible is all that there is.
 It seems then that in both the light and its absence I am blind, but only in the darkness am I aware of my blindness.